Writech/node-red-contrib-controltimer/README.md

 A customizable Node-RED timer node which you use as a delay or as a loop.
 The timer can be interacted with by action strings (configurable) specified in received message action property (configurable).

 The timer can be started and stopped.
-Timer can be reset (timer will restart countdown from beginning) explicitly by the `Reset action` or when `Is consecutive start action timer reset allowed` option is enabled timer will be reset every time a `Start action` is received in addition to received `Reset actions`.
+Timer can be reset (timer will restart countdown from beginning) explicitly by the `Reset action` or when `Is consecutive start action timer reset allowed` option is enabled in addition to received `Reset actions` timer will be reset also every time a `Start action` is received.
 Timer can be paused and later continued - it will count down the remaining duration.

 ## Installation